konangelop/java-concurrency-sandbox/README.md

 # Java Concurrency Sandbox

-This project serves as a practical demonstration of Java concurrency concepts, following the tutorial from [Java Concurrency and Multithreading](https://www.youtube.com/watch?v=gvQGKRlgop) (Note: This URL may be incomplete, please verify the correct link).
+This project serves as a practical demonstration of Java concurrency concepts.

 ## Project Overview